 Whenever you spot a wrong word that isn't detected yet you add it to the dictionary.
+If you do this often you can make a mapping for it.

-Habit 4: A file seldom comes alone
+Habit 4: A file seldom comes alone Step 1: Detect inefficiency

-Step 1: Detect inefficiency When working on a new project you have a hard time finding your way.
+When working on a new project you have a hard time finding your way in the files.